Music of Final Fantasy IX: Melodies of Life

-"Melodies of Life" is the theme song of Final Fantasy IX, and consists primarily of two themes that were frequently used in the game itself, the Overworld theme (Crossing Those Hills), and a lullaby that is sung by Dagger.
+"Melodies of Life" is the theme song of Final Fantasy IX, and consists primarily of two themes that were frequently used in the game itself: the Overworld theme ("Crossing Those Hills") and a lullaby that is sung by Garnet.
 It was performed by Emiko Shiratori in both the Japanese and English versions, arranged by Shirō Hamaguchi, and composed, like the rest of the game, by Nobuo Uematsu.
 The lyrics were written by game director Hiroyuki Ito (credited as Shiomi) in the Japanese version and Alexander O. Smith in the English version.
 The song was released as a single by King Records on August 2, 2000, and contains both the English and Japanese versions, an instrumental version, and a bonus track named "Galway Sky".
 The single covers a duration of 23:17 and has a catalog number of KICS-811.
 Melodies of Life reached #10 on the Oricon charts, and sold 100,000 copies.